MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.212-5.md

 ##### 52.212-5 Contract Terms and Conditions Required To Implement Statutes or Executive Orders - Commercial Items. #####

-Link to an amendment published at 85 FR 11768, Feb.
-27, 2020.

 As prescribed in 12.301(b)(4), insert the following clause:

-Contract Terms and Conditions Required to Implement Statutes or Executive Orders - Commercial Items (JAN 2020)
+Contract Terms and Conditions Required to Implement Statutes or Executive Orders - Commercial Items (MAR 2020)

 (a) The Contractor shall comply with the following Federal Acquisition Regulation (FAR) clauses, which are incorporated in this contract by reference, to implement provisions of law or Executive orders applicable to acquisitions of commercial items: